kraakash/JARVIS/README.md

 ## Acknowledgments

 - Inspired by Marvel's JARVIS
-- Built with Python, Selenium, and various NLP libraries
+- Built with Python, Selenium, TensorFlow, and various NLP libraries
 - Voice processing using SpeechRecognition and pyttsx3
+- Machine learning with TensorFlow and custom neural networks